pcmathias/MSACL-intermediate-R-course/README.md

 - A laptop with wifi, access to the internet, and the ability to download files is required
   - Confirm you can connect to conference wifi prior to class
 - Complete the following survey so we can better understand your R experience and what you want out of the course: [MSACL Intermediate R Course Survey](https://goo.gl/forms/0BdeU8YGtM5YBkPm1)
+- You are welcome to continue using whatever version of R and RStudio you already have on your computer, but you may run into issues running old versions.
+Our recommendation:
   - Install the latest version of R by choosing the closest CRAN mirror here at https://cran.r-project.org/mirrors.html and downloading the version for your operating system
   - Install the latest version of RStudio Desktop at https://www.rstudio.com/products/rstudio/download/#download
 - Open RStudio and confirm you are able to install packages by running `install.packages(c("tidyverse", "tinytex"), dependencies = TRUE)`
   - **If you do not already have LaTeX installed on your computer, run the following from the RStudio console to install TinyTeX: `tinytex::install_tinytex()`.** Note that you will get error messages when installing on Windows that are OK to click through.
   - In addition to the tidyverse set of packages and tinytex, install additional packges with the following command: `install.packages(c("fs", "janitor", "tidylog", "pROC"), dependencies = TRUE)`